VictorWylde/F-DARTS/README.md

 # F-DARTS
-This is GUI and models for F-DRATS (Foveated Differentiable Architecture Search Based Multimodal Medical Image Fusion).
+This is GUI and test models for F-DRATS (Foveated Differentiable Architecture Search Based Multimodal Medical Image Fusion).

+**Since the project may be used in future production, test models are provided without source codes .**

 DARTS is from [here](https://github.com/quark0/darts).

 ## Guide